cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 Both `inlined` and `not_inlined` functions output their respective return values in the same manner, regardless of whether they are inlined or not.

 Let's take a look at the corresponding Sierra code to see how inlining works under the hood.
-The `println!` macro usage here will greatly increase the Sierra code size while adding a lot of complexity in it, this is why we will focus on the following program that only calls  `inlined` and `not_inlined` functions without printing their return values :
+The `println!` macro usage here will greatly increase the Sierra code size while adding a lot of complexity in it, this is why we will focus on the following program that only calls  `inlined` and `not_inlined` functions without printing their return values:

 ```rust
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_03_inlining_sierra/src/lib.cairo}}
 ```

-The Sierra code corresponding to this Cairo program is as follows:
+Listing {{#ref sierra}} exposes the Sierra code corresponding to this Cairo program:

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_03_inlining_sierra/src/inline.sierra}}
 ```

+{{#label sierra}}
+<span class="caption">Listing {{#ref sierra}}: The Sierra code of our Cairo program.</span>

+It includes:
+- Type and libfunc declarations.
+- Statements that constitute the program.
+- Declaration of the functions of the program.

 The Sierra code statements always match the order of function declarations in the Cairo program.
 This means that the `return([2])` statement on line 26, which is the first `return` instruction of the Sierra program, corresponds to the `main` function return instruction.
 The `return([3])` statement on line 32 corresponds to the `inlined` function return instruction, and the `return([3])` on line 38 is the return instruction of the `not_inlined` function.